andrewcumming/phys457/_sources/lecture6.md

 $$\braket{\theta,\phi | \ell,m} = Y_{\ell m}(\theta,\phi).$$

+Next time we will have a look at these functions!
+See below for some code to plot them if you want to have a look.

 `````{admonition} Plotting the spherical harmonics

 Here is some Python code to plot the spherical harmonics that we can take a look at in class.